-Department of English
+Department of English and Digital Media

 If you have a question before applying or would like to arrange a campus visit, please contact English Admissions.
 For more general English Department enquiries, please contact the Department Secretary.

 Check out the video below, made by our students, to see why they think you should study English.